-The station locations selected in Portland are based on the adopted 2003 LPA, except as follows:
+The station locations in Portland are based on the adopted 2003 LPA, except as follows:

-- The Lincoln Station was relocated from the 2003 LPA location on SE Harrison Street because the light rail alignment was relocated to SE Lincoln Street because the Portland Streetcar has been constructed on SE Harrison Street. - The selection of the revised Porter-Sherman Willamette River crossing alignment precludes a station at RiverPlace.
-The Harbor Station, which was intended to serve RiverPlace, is discussed below. - A station option at SE Harold Street was studied the SDEIS, though it was not included in the 2003 LPA.
+- The Lincoln Station was relocated from SE Harrison Street because the alignment was relocated to SE Lincoln Street because the Portland Streetcar has been constructed on SE Harrison Street. - The selection of the revised Porter-Sherman Willamette River crossing alignment precludes a station at RiverPlace.
+The Harbor Station, which was intended serve RiverPlace, is discussed below. - A station option at SE Harold Street was studied the SDEIS, though it was not included in the 2003 LPA.
 It is also discussed below.